tundish/blathnaid/blathnaid/book/chapters.rst

 It was a Trivet, such as you’d use to sit a kettle on a fire.
 This one was solidly made, but with a decorative design.
-It had curved spokes like the wheel of some fantastic chariot.
+It had curved spokes like the wheel of some fantastic battle chariot.
 Around the circumference were embossed letters, not yet clear enough to read.

 A token
 -------

-Then he heated a small billet of iron, about the size of a pea pod, which had a hole in one end.
+Then the Blacksmith heated up a small billet of iron.
+The little bar was about the size of a pea pod, and it had a hole in one end.

 Activated
 ---------

-[NARRATOR]_

-    The Blacksmith opens a small tin box.
-He takes from it a wrap of waxed paper and a metal tool, like a saddler’s punch.
+The Smith opened a small tin case.
+He took from it a wrap of waxed paper and a metal tool, like a saddler’s punch.

-    Peeling apart the paper, despite his grimy fingers, he carefully removes a small thin sheet of white metal foil.
-With the iron still hot, he deftly drops the metal foil upon the surface, and placing the punch on top, strikes it smartly with a hammer.
+Peeling apart the paper, despite his grimy fingers, he carefully removed a thin sheet of white metal foil.
+With the iron still hot, he deftly dropped the metal foil upon the surface, and placing the punch on top, struck it smartly with a hammer.

 Issued
 ------